blinkchain/Proof-of-Concept-Yellowpaper/README.md

 ```
 --->

-> 📍 **Conclusion**
+📍 **Conclusion**

->
-> Thus, the packet leaders i.e., block producers are assigned randomly according to their weights and bandwidth.
+Thus, the packet leaders i.e., block producers are assigned randomly according to their weights and bandwidth.
 Block size and time for the upcoming epoch is published i.e., determined by the network itself on parameters.
 For the next election, from the VoC votes, requirement (difficulty rate) to join the network will increase thereby increasing the scalability and faster propagation proportionally with stronger nodes for high-throughput blinkchain.
 The collateral requirement with Staking interest rates are published for further validation with increasing value of each blinkcoin of holders, delegators and investors.
 Each epoch's Transfer fee and Gas fee per unit is assigned and for every 8500 epochs the gas fee is put on to vote to increase as per CPI.

 # Slot Update
-## Oracle Rate of Tokens, Fee update
+## Oracle Rate of Tokens

 # Active Mempool Tx Validation